How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

-As a bonus, this dairy-free pesto sauce freezes exceptionally well.
-And it’s a great way to use up large amounts of fresh basil leaves while they are abundant in summer.
+As a bonus, pesto without cheese freezes exceptionally well.
+And, this freezer-friendly pesto sauce is a great way to use up large amounts of fresh basil leaves while they are abundant in summer.

-Homemade basil pesto trumps store-bought pesto every time.
-And with this easy dairy-free pesto recipe, you have no excuse not to give it a try!
+Homemade basil pesto trumps the store-bought pesto every time.
+And with this super easy vegan pesto recipe, you have no excuse not to give it a try!

 A ceramic bowl with vegan pesto and a gold spoon surrounded by basil leaves.